JuheonChu/Comp491-Transformers-TechSpike/projects/albert Q&A/README.md

 ### Check GPU Settings:

 We implemented ALBERT Question-Answering model with Google Colab.
+Click [Here](https://colab.research.google.com/) how to launch Google Colab and manage its settings.
 So, it is necessary to change the runtime type to GPU settings.
+Here is the manual how to change the [Google Colab Runtime setting](https://research.google.com/colaboratory/local-runtimes.html)

 You can choose one of the ways to check your GPA settings.

   - #### NVIDIA